All About the Multicultural Center for Academic Success

-- MCAS Excel Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.
+- MCAS Affiliate Program A program designed for all students falling outside the MCAS Scholars program, but desire to participate in a high touch intentional advising and leadership development program.

 - MCAS Summer Bridge Program An intensive four-week summer program that consists of 2- four credit hour courses, developmental workshops, academic coaching, exposure to research, and community service programs.

 To be a nationally recognized model for academic excellence and student success.

 To maximize the academic potential and holistic development of students by creating an inclusive, student centered environment.